mincongzhang/3D_Retrieval_scan2search/README.md

 ##Structure
 1. Pre-processing:
-(1)Normalize(make all models in same scale and against outliers)
+(1)Normalize
 -make the center of mass of the model be at the point (R,R,R)
 -scale so that the average distance from vertices to the center of mass is R/2
+-(make all models in same scale and against outliers)
 (2)Denoise(against scanned noise)
 -use 3D bilateral filter to denoise
-(3)Rasterize(provide adequate granularity for discriminating shapes while filtering out high-freq noise)
+-(against scanned noise)
+(3)Rasterize
 -rasterize in to a 2R*2R*2R voxel grid (normally choose R to be ~32)
+-(provide adequate granularity for discriminating shapes while filtering out high-freq noise)

 2. Descriptor:
 Spherical harmonics descriptor